PolymeshAssociation/polymesh-sdk/README.md

 ## Usage

-Connect to a Polymesh node with an account via an suri
+Connect to a Polymesh node with an account URI

 ```ts
 import { Polymesh } from './src/Polymesh';